Functions allow you to perform some additional operations when building the IQL query string.

 SUM

 Returns the sum of all elements in an array.
-All elements must be numbers.
+All elements must be static numbers or a context that returns an array of numbers.

 attributeName == SUM([])